maddc0de/CV/README.md

 - Skilled in database management and query languages, in which I successfully executed projects leveraging PostgreSQL and MongoDB technologies, enhancing my ability to handle data-driven applications.
 - Applied debugging processes, identifying and resolving issues to maintain the stability and functionality of the program.
 - Managed code versioning with Git and GitHub.

-**Customer Advisor** (November 2021 - March 2023)
-_Boots_

-- Executed store operations by optimising Model Day process and using Omni-channel tools which contributed to the enhancement of customers' shopping experience
-- Quickly grasped the operation of new systems, including self-checkout tills during the busiest period of the year - ensuring optimal customer service and providing support to team members.
-- Proactively took the initiative to stay on top of workflow whilst maintaining high energy and utilising strong communication skills to meet and exceed customer requirements and needs.

-**Carer** (March 2020 - July 2021)

-- Transitioned into the role of a full-time carer for my medically ill grandmother during the Covid pandemic.
-Handled stressful situations and unexpected challenges with determination and perseverance such as adjusting my communication style to effectively engage with her and find solutions to address her specific needs.
-- Sought out and implemented strategies to help slow down my grandmother's dementia, creating activities tailored to her abilities and interests.
-- Provided emotional support whenever needed, showing patience and care in difficult moments.
-Always ready to face and resolve any problems that arose along the way.

-**Fusion 360 and 3D Print Ambassador** (November 2019 - March 2020)
-_Manchester Metropolitan University_

-- Eagerly applied the knowledge and skills acquired during my postgraduate course to support and share the knowledge to secondary students regarding Autodesk Fusion 360 software and Additive Manufacturing.
-- Actively engaged in supporting taught sessions and ensured that I was prepared and available to address any concerns or questions that arose during the sessions.

-## Education

 ### Manchester Metropolitan University (September 2019 - June 2020)
 #### Industrial Digitalisation: PGCert, Distinction